moq-wg/moq-transport/draft-lcurley-moq-transport.md

 # Object Model {#model}

-MoQT has a hierarchical object model for data, comprised of objects, groups and tracks.
+MOQT has a hierarchical object model for data, comprised of objects, groups and tracks.

 ## Objects {#model-object}

-The basic data element of MoQTransport is an *object*.
+The basic data element of MOQT is an *object*.
 An object is an addressable unit whose payload is a sequence of bytes.
 All objects belong to a group, indicating ordering and potential dependencies. {{model-group}}
 Objects are comprised of two parts: metadata and a payload.
 The